Rievil/book_recomender/README.md

-# Recomender app
+# Recommender App

-This is a recommender Flask app, which combines a nearest neibrehood for rated books by users, content similarity of content of books and books from same author.
-The aplication is build in docker contianer, so for first iniciazition its needed to build the container.
-The app is based on Flask python server with connection to Postogre database.
-This works as a main backbone of ML aplication.
-The ML tool is made in form of class Recomender, which is after running the container stored in config of Flask.
-The Recommender is independent on the aplication, and has its own connection to the db.
-The db, can be placed also elsewhere, then the recomender need the proper connection string url.
+This is a Flask-based recommender app that combines:
+- Nearest-neighbor similarity based on user ratings
+- Content-based similarity between books
+- Author-based grouping for recommendations

+The application runs in a Docker container.
+For first-time use, you need to build the container.
+It uses a Flask server connected to a PostgreSQL database, which serves as the backbone for the ML-powered recommendation system.

+The machine learning logic is encapsulated in a `Recommender` class.
+After starting the container, an instance of this class is stored in the Flask app’s config.
+The recommender is independent from the app itself and manages its own connection to the database.
+You can also connect to an external database by specifying the correct connection string.

+## Getting Started

 To build the container:
 ```